Israel 'weaponizing thirst' in Gaza

 Wafa News Agency, on the same day as the attack, reported that an Israeli drone targeted a water desalination plant in the Shuja’iyya neighborhood east of Gaza City.
 The attack killed one civilian and injured two others.

-UN experts have said that Israel uses "thirst as a weapon to kill Palestinians."
+UN experts last year said that Israel uses "thirst as a weapon to kill Palestinians."
 The experts noted that since October 2023, Israel's military operations have repeatedly targeted water facilities, wells, pipelines, desalination units, and sewage systems.
 As of July 2025, 89% of Gaza's water and sanitation infrastructure had been damaged or destroyed by Israeli forces, leaving 90% of households water insecure.

 From JURIST, April 20.
 Used with permission.